Let’s beat cancer.One family at a time.

 Who we are

-We are cancer researchers from across the United States who are studying genetic testing in families.
+We are cancer researchers from across the United States who are working to help protect families from cancer.

 Larry An, MD

 I was a caregiver for my mother before she died from breast cancer.
 I learned first-hand how important good communication is for families dealing with cancer.
 This is why I dedicate my work to projects like the GIFT study.

 As a cancer genetics physician, I help patients reduce their cancer risks.
 I’m excited about this opportunity to reduce cancer risks for their families.

 It’s a privilege to be with a great team working for patients and their families to improve communication about cancer prevention.